Employee Assistance Programme

 Market Context

-Nursing Care is a service that supports an adult who requires short or long term care in a specific setting outside of the adult's home.
-The type of services that can be provided in a nursing setting are:
+Older people nursing care is a service that supports an adult who requires short or long term nursing care in a Care Quality Commission (CQC) registered nursing care home.
+The type of services that can be provided in a registered nursing care home are:

 Market Rating

-The current overall Market Quality is moderate.
+The current overall Market Quality is good.
 There is a need to increase the number of nursing care homes across Essex, including increasing the capacity of the nursing workforce within care homes.
-Covid has impacted the speed of which we can develop and shape this market.

 Market Quality Market Supply ECC Demand